(Extracts courtesy of A.N.T.A. publications, Ranger Hope © 2008 www.splashmaritime.com.au)

 Right hand (R.H.) lay clockwise

-Two methods of finishing coils are shown in Fig 8.16.
+Two methods of finishing coils are shown above.

-To avoid problems in paying out a rope, it should be flaked down, see Fig 8.17.
+To avoid problems in paying out a rope, it should be flaked down, as above.
 This avoids it becoming tangled or kinked.

 A fancy way to finish a rope is with a Flemish Coil.
-It SHOULD ONLY be used for tidiness and never when required to render quickly through a block, see Fig. 8.18.
+It SHOULD ONLY be used for tidiness and never when required to render quickly through a block, see above.

 Before cutting the desired length of rope, whippings should be applied close to each side of the intended cut.
 Failure to observe this precaution can cause excessive unlaying of the rope.